microsoft/PowerPlatformConnectors/certified-connectors/Seismic for Copilot for Sales/README.md

 ## Obtaining Credentials
 Seismic for Copilot for Sales Connector Uses OAuth 2.0 for authentication.
-Use your Seismic tenant credential to create connection.
+Use your Seismic tenant credentials to create connection.

 ## Known Issues and Limitations